The Best 240Hz Monitors (2024 Reviews)

 Here’s the deal: this behemoth of a monitor has a 49″ sized screen with a 5120×1440 Dual Quad HD resolution.
 That’s equivalent to two 27″ 1440p monitors side by side, but without the gap in between them!

-Just like the G7 series, the Samsung G9 is based on a VA panel with a steep 1000R curvature, 2,500:1 contrast ratio, wide 95% DCI-P3 color gamut and rapid 1ms GtG pixel response time.
+The Samsung G9 is based on a VA panel with a steep 1000R curvature, 2,500:1 contrast ratio, wide 95% DCI-P3 color gamut and rapid 1ms GtG pixel response time.

 Additionally, it has a higher peak brightness of 1,000-nits for even punchier highlights in HDR content.